 Chefs are at a very higher risk of vein problems.
 Chefs, especially those who work near hot surfaces, put a lot of strain on their legs and are more likely to develop varicose veins.
 Furthermore, long workdays put a strain on your feet, and there is little opportunity to stroll about.
 While a few servers do move about the restaurant to serve guests, and the increased blood flow might be beneficial, most do not receive enough exercise in comparison to the amount of time they spend standing.

-After a long day on your feet, wearing support socks helps, keep your legs from becoming fatigued and sore.
+After a long day on your feet, wearing compression stockings for varicose veins helps keep your legs from becoming fatigued and sore.
 They can help you avoid spider veins and varicose veins by reducing swelling in your ankles and feet.

 If you suspect you are getting varicose veins but are unsure, consult a doctor.
-Varicose veins cause the following symptoms:
+Varicose veins symptoms & signs as per below:

 - Vein bulging – sometimes twisting, veins appear blue or dark purple, common in legs, hands, and face